tarantool/doc/doc/book/box/atomic.rst

 **Example #2**

-Assume that in space ‘tester’ there are tuples in which the third field represents a positive dollar amount.
+Assume that in the memtx space ‘tester’ there are tuples in which the third field represents a positive dollar amount.
 Let's start a transaction, withdraw from tuple#1, deposit in tuple#2, and end the transaction, making its effects permanent.